OwenCochell/mctools/docs/source/format.rst

 ==========

 You should now have an understanding on the usage of formatters.
-Most of the time, the built in formatters will handel the formatting correctly.
+Most of the time, the built in formatters will handle the formatting correctly.
 If this is not the case, then you can create and add your own formatter to the client.